rust-lang/project-const-generics/design/eval-errors-during-selection.md

 The same issue also exists during candidate selection, checking whether `[u8; 0]: Trait<0>` holds will cause the compiler to check whether the `[u8; N - 1]: Trait<N>` impl applies.
 For this the compiler first tries to unify the two `TraitRef`s, unifying `N - 1` - after substituting `0` for `N` - with `0`.
-Note that this unification happens before we ever consider any `where`-clauses
+Note that this unification happens before we ever consider any `where`-clauses.

 ### Can we avoid silent CTFE errors?